roberthoward/manager-README/README.md

 * I have strong opinions, weakly held.
 I love to debate and hear all positions, understand and see an issue from all sides.
 Question everything I say, we’ll all be better for it.
 * I care about my words and endeavor to choose them carefully.
 I take this too far sometimes, overthinking my words at times.
 * I love to brainstorm and often ask for feedback on ideas.
 I may forget to explain this, so always assume I’m brainstorming with you.
 I default to clarity when giving direction, not when brainstorming.
 This is especially important when I get crazy ideas.

+Thank you for taking the time to review my README.
+This document is new and still a work in progress.
+I’d love your feedback